frePPLe/frepple/doc/installation-guide/linux-binaries.rst

 ::

   # Update and Upgrade
+  sudo zypper refresh
   sudo zypper update
-  sudo zypper upgrade

   # Install the PostgreSQL database
   # tip: "sudo zypper se PACKAGENAME" to look for the correct package names
-  sudo zypper install postgresql94 postgresql94-server postgres94-devel
+  sudo zypper install postgresql94 postgresql94-server postgresql94-devel

   # Note: frePPLe requires packages that may not be present in the basic Suse Enterprise Server repositories so you may need to add these repositories and install:
   sudo zypper addrepo http://download.opensuse.org/repositories/Apache:Modules/SLE_12_SP1/Apache:Modules.repo